Angel-ML/angel/docs/algo/sona/commonfriends_sona_en.md

 ## 1. Algorithm Introduction

-Common friends this algorithm can be used in two scenarios:
+Common friends this algorithm can be used in three scenarios:

 1、 Input a total number of relationship chains, calculate the number of common friends with existing links, and can be used to describe the degree of relationship closeness.

 2、 Input the total relationship chain and the edge table of the common friends to be calculated, and calculate the number of the common friends of the specified connection, which can be used for connection prediction or reasoning.

+3、Incremented computation, this is suitable when edges of a graph are incremented by time, and all edges are needed to be calculated at set intervals.

 ## 2. Distributed implementation